 Cost of goods sold = (Beginning or opening inventory costs + Inventory purchases) - Remaining or ending inventory

 Let's take some time to understand the cost of sales equation:

 - Beginning or opening inventory: It's the value of your inventory at the beginning of the accounting period, typically the start of the fiscal year in April in the UK or October for US companies.
 The opening inventory is the same as the ending inventory for the prior reporting period.

-- Net inventory purchases: It encompasses all purchases made for the purpose of sales during the reporting period.
+- Net inventory purchases: It encompasses all purchases made for sales during the reporting period.

-Another formula to know is the expenses formula used in relation to the income statement.
-It’s basically expressed as Expenses = Revenues - Net income
+Another formula to know is the expenses formula used in the income statement.
+It’s expressed as Expenses = Revenues - Net income

 (Forecasted unit sales + Desired final inventory number) - Opening inventory = Units to produce